dsachsmusic/realtimedata/building-it.md

   - this will start generating fake logs, and sending them to kafka (via topic "logs")
   - from project folder, run source .venv/bin/activate
   - run python 3 producer.py
-- confirm kafka is getting logs
+- (optional) confirm kafka is getting logs
   - from a separate window: docker exec -it kafka bash (gets into bash shell in the docker container "kafka")
   - run kafka-console-consumer --bootstrap-server localhost:29092 --topic logs --from-beginning
+- run the consumer...confirm flink is getting the messages from topic "logs"
+  - docker exec -it flink-jobmanager bash
+    - python3 /opt/flink_job.py